After the craziness of September, I thought October would be better. Alas, I was wrong.

 Board Booster is something I started using a few months ago and it has really helped increase my traffic from Pinterest.
 I use a combination of Board Booster and Tailwind to get the most bang for my buck on Pinterest.

-I also bought a Karma Go hotspot and 5G of data because I wanted to use it while I was out-of-town with my grandma.
+I also bought a Karma Go hotspot and 5G of data because I wanted to use it while I was out of town with my grandma.
 Luckily, I hit a sale so I got a discount on my purchase.
 BUT, I haven’t actually used the hotspot yet because it didn’t arrive in time for my trip. 🙁 Once I’ve used it, I’ll be sure to update you on if I like it.
-If you use my link to get one, you’ll get $10 off your purchase.

 It’s also important to remember that my online income has not yet been taxed.
 This means that about 30% of what I make is going to be taken by Uncle Sam.
 That “expense” is not included in the net figure listed above.